smaxwellstewart/smaxwellstewart.com/plugins/web/articles/Sauce-Please.md

 ### Why the hell would i wanna sign up for Gitub account?

+Github is the 3rd party where my site's source code is hosted.
+Githiub accounts are:

-- It is free to sign up
+- Free to sign up
-- Gives you free use of all of it's services for open source projects.
+- Gives you free use of it's services for open source projects.

 ### The good news?